 On the other hand, unlike this unique protection footprint, we do not observe strongly positioned individual nucleosomes along the Haloferax genome, such as those seen in core eukaryotes (Figure 2D).
-Our NOMe-seq and dSMF datasets were sequenced at an effective depth of ∼100× for fragments of width 200 bp.
-In order to address the question of nucleosome positioning at higher sequencing depth, we turned to the pHV2 plasmid, which, as previously discussed, exists in high copy numbers in H. volcanii cells.
+However, our NOMe-seq and dSMF datasets were sequenced at an effective depth of ∼100× for fragments of width 200 bp.
+To determine if higher sequencing depth would clearly reveal these positioned nucleosomes, we turned to the pHV2 plasmid, which, as previously discussed, exists in high copy numbers in H. volcanii cells.
 Over the pHV2 plasmid we obtained ∼200× coverage for fragments of length 250 bp (Figure 2E) and ∼1,200× coverage for fragments of length 200 bp (Figure 2F).
-The picture these maps reveal is one of considerable heterogeneity of footprints and accessible sites, consistent with previous proposals for highly dynamic association of archaeal nucleosomes with DNA.
+These high-depth maps reveal considerable heterogeneity of footprints and accessible sites, consistent with previous proposals for highly dynamic association of archaeal nucleosomes with DNA.

 The ssDNA and active transcription landscape in the H. volcanii genome

 We then turned our attention to the landscape of active transcription in H. volcanii.
-To this end, we utilized the KAS-seq26 assay, which measures with high specificity the presence of single-stranded DNA in the genome.
+To this end, we utilized the KAS-seq26 assay, which measures, with high specificity, the presence of single-stranded DNA in the genome.
 Most ssDNA is usually found within the transcriptional bubbles associated with RNA polymerase molecules engaged with DNA.
-There are several advantages which KAS-seq provides in the H. volcanii context.
-First, due to the absence of readily available means of depleting H. volcanii ribosomal RNA (rRNA) from RNA sequencing libraries, it provides a way to measure transcriptional activity at much lower cost than deep RNA-seq experiments.
+KAS-seq provides several advantages in the H. volcanii context.
+First, due to the absence of readily available means of depleting H. volcanii ribosomal RNA (rRNA) from RNA sequencing libraries, it enables measurement of transcriptional activity at much lower cost than deep RNA-seq experiments.
 Second, it measures the act of active transcription, unlike

 Figure 3: The ssDNA and active transcription landscape in the H. volcanii genome as measured by KASseq.
 (A) Global KAS-seq profiles over each of the five H. volcanii chromosomes in an exponential culture.
 (B) High reproducibility of active transcription measurements using KAS-seq.
 (C-D) Representative browser snapshots of KAS-seq profiles along the H. volcanii genome.
 (E) KAS-seq metaprofile along H. volcanii gene bodies.